 In 2005, the Authority executed a performance based real estate mortgage on Lot 21 of the Hardee County Commerce Park.
 Under the terms of the agreement, the \$102,000 no interest loan, is payable on demand only in the event of a breach of performance covenants.
-This balance is not deemed collectible and therefore has not been recorded.
+This balance was never deemed collectible and was forgiven during 2010.